ThomasHeim11/Smart-Contract-Security-Portfolio/README.md

 ## Overview

 Welcome to my **Smart Contract Security Portfolio** – a testament to my commitment to elevating the security standards of decentralized applications.
-As a seasoned blockchain developer, I have meticulously curated this repository to showcase my expertise in smart contract audits and proactive vulnerability management through a robust bug bounty program.
+As a seasoned blockchain developer, I have made this repository to showcase my expertise in smart contract audits and proactive vulnerability management through bounty programs.

 ## Key Highlights